npmDude/crm/README.md

 # crm

-A simple CRM made with Vue 3.
+A simple CRM made with Vue 3, Pinia and Bootstrap 5.

 ## Recommended IDE Setup